theJayTea/WritingTools/README.md

 ### 🌟 Why Choose Writing Tools?

+Aside from being the only Windows program that works like Apple's Writing Tools:

 - **Smarter AI**: Powered by Google's Gemini 1.5 Flash model, offering superior results compared to on-device models (such as the Apple Intelligence models).
 - **System-wide Functionality**: Works instantly in any application where you can select text.
-Does not overwrite your clipboard.
+Does not overwrite or mess with your clipboard.
 Bloat-free & uses pretty much 0% of your CPU.
 - **Completely free and Open-source**: No subscriptions, no hidden costs.
-- **Privacy-focused**: Your API key and data stay on *your* device.
+- **Privacy-focused**: Your API key and config files stay on *your* device.
+NO logging, diagnostic collection, tracking, or ads.
+Invoked *only* on your command.
 - **User-friendly Interface**: A blurry gradient design that's intuitive and beautiful.
 But hey, I may be biased, I made it :P
 - **Customizable**: Set your own hotkey for quick access.